Mamas, Don’t Let Your Babies Grow Up to be Cowboys

 American Cowboy Trade Days & The Celebration of the American Cowboy, Pryor

 In late July, Pryor is the place to find everything cowboy.
-American Cowboy Trade Days and The Celebration of the American Cowboy and is a tribute to the American cowboy that includes period re-enactments, stagecoach and buggy rides, food and entertainment.
+The American Cowboy Trade Days and Celebration of the American Cowboy is a tribute to the American cowboy that includes period re-enactments, stagecoach and buggy rides, food and entertainment.
 Western period merchandise – from handmade quilts and furniture to guns, ropes and saddles – is available from about six dozen vendors who come from 15 states.
 Visitors are invited to bring their own instruments and jam with the other musicians.

 There’s plenty of Western fun in Oklahoma for even the littlest cowpokes to experience.

 Kidsfest is held annually at Woolaroc in Bartlesville, which was established in 1925 as oilman Frank Phillip’s 3,700-acre ranch.
 Today it’s a museum with a fine collection of Western art and Colt firearms, as well as a lodge and wildlife preserve where buffalo, elk and longhorn cattle roam.
 Kidsfest, held in late June, has a different theme each year.
 Historical re-enactments, crafts, games, pony and wagon rides, and food are all included with admission to the museum.